jimbo64/wf/_posts/2016-07-27-basic-rules.md

 Just to clear up a few things, here are the basic rules/laws for walking football.

 We, in Arbroath play with a below head height restriction,<!--more--> this based on the height of an average person.
-This rule/law is usualy only forced/applied indoors, but we are trying to reduce the risk of head injuries and a promote a quick. ball to feet fast passing game.
+This rule/law is usually only forced/applied indoors, but we are trying to reduce the risk of head injuries and a promote a quick. ball to feet fast passing game.

 The full rules/laws can be downloaded from the link below.
 Just click to open.
 To save, right click and 'save link as'.